SringayKeno/SringayKeno/README.md

 <br/>
 <br/>

-### <p align="center">Hi, My name is Ryan Koenigs.
+### <p align="center">Hi, yy name is Ryan Koenigs.
 B.A of Economics - University of Wisconsin, Milwaukee.
-I’m a curious, analytical, and detail oriented person.
+I’m a curious, analytical, and detail-oriented person.
 I have experience in sales.
 I enjoy making data-driven decisions using SQL, Python, PowerBI and Tableau</p>

 ##### <p align="center">I am currently working on forecasting US city and metro rankings for the 2030 census.
 This analysis will be completed in March 2023.<p/>
 <br/>